SocketDotTech/socket-docs/docs/promises.md

     }
 }
 ```
+The callback function `checkBalance`:
+ - Uses the `onlyPromises` modifier to ensure it's only called by the promises system
+ - Takes two parameters:
+   - `data`: The encoded data from the original function (amount and asyncId)
+   - `returnData`: The actual data returned from the source chain (balance).
+This data is automatically returned by the Watcher.

 ## Example Use Case
 Consider a cross-chain token bridge transaction where the user's balance must be validated before tokens are transferred.
 Here's how it works: